Running A Business

 Taking this collaborative approach allows you to cover two goals at once: announcing to patients that you will offer telehealth and gleaning key insights for how to best implement it.

-4. Choose your software: Some telehealth software products are so loaded with features that they’ll practically do everything but cook your breakfast.
-If you’re experienced with these types of technologies, you might place a lot of value in a robust option.
+1. Choose your software: Some telehealth software products are so loaded with features that they’ll practically do everything but cook your breakfast.
+If you’re experienced with these technologies, you might place a lot of value in a robust option.

-If you haven’t had the opportunity to use telehealth systems in the past, however, you should look for user-friendly software that eliminates any unnecessary factors that would complicate your ability to communicate with your patients.
+If you haven’t had the opportunity to use telehealth systems in the past, however, you should look for more user-friendly software that eliminates any unnecessary factors that could complicate your ability to communicate with patients—at least at the start.

 “Small practices and solo providers have to think carefully about virtual care, considering that they generally lack the resources to experiment and the overhead to survive a failed project,” says healthcare technology expert Eric Wicklund.
 “They should not look to replicate the programs in operation at large hospitals and health systems; rather, they should look at their own patient populations, pick a service that can be easily moved online (such as non-acute primary care, follow-up visits or chronic care management), and match the technology to the service.”

-When reviewing possible technology systems, look for one that can fully integrate with the EHR or practice management system already in use at your office.
+• Look for tools that can fully integrate with the EHR or practice management system already in use at your office.
 This compatibility allows you to schedule appointments and transmit patient communications without any additional effort.

-5. Spread the news: While you should already have had conversations with your patients about telehealth as you sought opinions in the early stages of this process, it’s advisable to create a marketing campaign that spreads the message thoroughly.
+1. Spread the news: While you should already have had conversations with your patients about telehealth as you gear up for launch, it’s advisable to create a marketing campaign that spreads the message thoroughly.

 “Many telehealth networks were built on a premise that came from an old movie: ‘If you build it, they will come,’” explains Northwest Regional Telehealth Resource Center.
-“Telehealth providers soon found that simply building a network wasn’t enough.
-Success required that networks not only be built, but that they be used as part of routine patient care and that prospective patients had to know that the network existed so that they could request specialty care be delivered from distant sites.”
+“Telehealth providers soon found that simply building a network wasn’t enough.”

 Your marketing efforts can utilize many different approaches.
 Perhaps you start by adding a new banner on your website that prominently announces your telehealth service.
 You could also add an FAQ section to address any questions or concerns your patients might have, then link to answers directly from the web banner.